lbruand/freetle/README.markdown

 # What does Freetle mean ?

 Freetle is a contraction of Free ETL.
-A [ETL](http://en.wikipedia.org/wiki/Extract,_transform,_load) for Extract Transform and Load is a software tool used by companies to transfer datas (usually large chunks of it) from one system and one form to another system and another form.
+An [ETL](http://en.wikipedia.org/wiki/Extract,_transform,_load) for Extract Transform and Load is a software tool used to transfer/transform datas (usually large chunks of it) from one system and one form to another system and another form.

 # What is the audience ?